erictt/dotfiles/doc/commands.md

 Collection of Commands

-* ip addr show * information on each ethernet device connected.
+* `ip addr show`: information on each ethernet device connected.